gramineproject/graphene/Documentation/devel/debugging.rst

 ------------------------------------

 Building Graphene with ``DEBUG=1`` enables debug symbols and GDB integration, but disables optimizations.
-This usually improves the debugging experience, but might be undesirable: compiling without optimizations might significantly alter performance, and disables the ``_FORTIFY_SOURCE`` feature.
+This is usually the right thing to do: optimized builds are harder to debug, as they may cause GDB to display confusing tracebacks or garbage data.

+However, in some cases an optimized debug build might be desirable: for example, ``_FORTIFY_SOURCE`` runtime checks work only when optimizations are enabled, and profiling optimized code will give you more accurate results.

-To build Graphene with debug symbols, but without optimizations, run ``make DEBUGOPT=1`` instead.
+To build Graphene with debug symbols, and with optimizations still enabled, run ``make DEBUGOPT=1``.